 Identifying Fusarium: Spotting the Enemy on Your Green

-Here are the telltale signs of a Fusarium outbreak on your golf course.
+Here are the telltale signs of a Fusarium outbreak on your golf course:

-- The "Smoke Ring": One of the more a more defining characteristic of a healthy bit of fungus on a lawn is a "dark, watery, or greasy border around the outside of the dying circle in what almost look s like a "smoke ring".
-You get to see that on fresh, active infections, this'll be one of the very first things a beginner will need to know when assessing the needs of a newly-sick greensward, because not every spot may actually represent fresh, and it gives you a much better sign of where to spread fungicide.
+- The "Smoke Ring": One defining characteristic of a healthy bit of fungus on a lawn is a "dark, watery, or greasy border around the outside of the dying circle in what almost looks like a smoke ring."

-A 3-Pronged Attack: How to Treat Fusarium
+A Three-Pronged Attack: How to Treat Fusarium

 1. Cultural Practices: Your First Line of Defense